Rotvie/ajatt/README.md

 - [Edit Field During Review Cloze](https://ankiweb.net/shared/info/385888438)
 - [Add Hyperlink](https://ankiweb.net/shared/info/318752047)

+### MPV Media Player

+[MPV](https://mpv.io/) is a powerful, open-source media player appreciated for its cross-platform capabilities, customization, and scripting options.
+With its light design and wide compatibility with various media formats, it is a favored choice for many.

+One of the notable features of MPV is its seamless integration with [yt-dlp](https://github.com/yt-dlp/yt-dlp), an enhanced fork of youtube-dl.
+This integration allows users to directly stream videos from platforms like YouTube as well as download content.

+For language learning, MPV's scripting capacity is a valuable asset.
+By incorporating Lua scripts, you can tailor MPV to boost your learning experience with additional functionalities.
+The `mpv` folder in this repository includes the Lua scripts that I utilize for this purpose.

 ### Dictionaries
 Learning Japanese becomes significantly easier with the help of dictionaries, especially JP-JP ones.